 Are there services to help me find a job?

 The Marist College Office of Career Services provides students with assistance in job placement throughout the course of their enrollment in the program and upon graduation from the program.
 FoxQuest is a fully online job and internship search tool which allows students to search for and apply for positions from any location.
 Additionally, the School of Management maintains a listing of internships and employment opportunities that eligible students and alumni may apply for.

 Is a standardized test required for admission?

 Upon review of your transcripts and resume, you will be notified by the Admissions Office if you will be required to submit GRE scores.
 Contact the Office of Graduate Admission for more information.

 What is the cost of the Master of Public Administration program?

-The current tuition rate for the 2017-2018 academic year is $800 per credit.
+The current tuition rate is $800 per credit.
 Special tuition rates are available to employees/members of partner organizations.

 Are there any types of financial aid available for prospective students?

 Assistance for graduate students at Marist is available in many forms, including low-interest loans, merit scholarships, and need-based grants.
 It is recommended that students file the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov as soon as possible.
 Financial packages will be sent to students upon acceptance to Marist.
 For more information on financial aid opportunities and deadlines, visit www.marist.edu/financialaid/graduate/